 My doctors had only been told about the grossest signs of the rarest types of hypermobile Ehlers-Danlos syndrome, so did not feel I belonged or fit into that “community” until I became symptomatic enough (and quite undeniably alas) to “pass” through those closely guarded gates and get diagnosed in February 2012.

 Many with milder signs and less hypermobility or flexibility were finding a similar fate until the International Hypermobility Working Group hatched the new diagnostic category of Hypermobility Spectrum Disorders allowing a few more people into our special diagnosed “club” as of March 2017.
-(Think “sub-clinical hEDS” if you will.)
+Think “sub-clinical hEDS” if you will. (<- Editor’s note 1/14/19: No. It’s not sub-clinical.
+It’s just not yet visibleto ourgatekeepers.
+It’s still coming into focus for doctors who are still only looking for low-hanging diagnostic fruit, that is the more visible rare forms of EDS.
+It’s very clinical, as someone reminded me on Twitter, thank you!)

 Is self-diagnosis of autism valid?